upvalue/meditations/README.md

     $ ./meditations serve --port 8080 --database sample.sqlite3 --migrate

+## Doc rewrite

+Below is an initial rewrite of the docs, still under construction.

 ## Philosophy and usage

 Meditations is based around the concept of using habit formation to accomplish long-term